I’m sharing all outdoor rinks in Calgary with photos and detailed descriptions so you can go have fun outside in winter.

 Calgary has many parks where you can cross country ski, snowshoe or ice skate.
 Outdoor skating in Calgary is our favourite city activity during winter.

-Options for outdoor ice skating in Calgary
+Options for outdoor rinks in Calgary

 While it differs year by year, outdoor ice skating in Calgary is usually possible from mid-December to February.